 On February 19, 2019, Gov. Phil Murphy signed Assembly Bill 3975 to expand New Jersey’s Paid Family Leave program making it one of the most generous in the country.

-The bill will take effect July 2020 when paid leave will double from 6 to 12 weeks and intermittent leave will increase from 42 to 56 days.
+The bill will take effect in July 2020 when paid leave will double from 6 to 12 weeks and intermittent leave will increase from 42 to 56 days.
 Weekly benefits will increase as well from the current 67 percent of pay to 85 percent of pay— capped at 70 percent of the state weekly average wage.

 The bill immediately removes the one-week waiting period for Family Leave Insurance benefits, enacts anti-retaliatory measures and expands eligibility to include siblings, grandparents, grandchild, parents-in-law and anyone who could be shown as having an equivalent of a family member relationship.